craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.4 =
+* New: More translation support added.
+* New: Option added to use translations or custom text.
+* New: Count of registrations available on "Registrations" tab.
+* Tweak: Upcoming events with registrations is now the default view on the "Registrations" tab with link to see all.
+* Tweak: Only the latest 10 registrations are shown in "Overview" with link to view all.
+* Tweak: Indices were added to the "rtec_registrations" table.
+* Tweak: More CSS styling added to the form.

 = 1.3.3 =
 * Tweak: Additional troubleshooting information added to "System Info".
 * Fix: Fixed "+ Add Field" button not working for some users.